Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Conclusion

 \section{Conclusion}

-We presented DeCUR, a simple yet insightful multimodal self-supervised learning method.
-We introduced the idea of modality decoupling and intra-modal representation enhancing which can be implemented as a simple extension of Barlow Twins.
-Extensive experiments on three common multimodal scenarios prove the effectiveness of DeCUR.
-Moreover, we conduct a systematic explainability analysis to interpret the proposed method.
-Our results suggest that modality-decoupling bears great potential for multimodal self-supervised learning.
+We propose DeCUR, a multimodal self-supervised learning method that learns both cross-modal common and modality-unique representations.
+Extensive experiments on three common multimodal scenarios prove the effectiveness of DeCUR, suggesting the great potential of modality-decoupling.

+One limitation of DeCUR is it simplifies the multimodal situation by allocating the same common-unique ratio across the dataset.
+Future work could consider more complex scenarios where one modality may contain more unique information than the other in different scenes.
+Another limitation is the grid search for the best percentage of common dimensions, which can be costly on a huge dataset.
+While a general percentage of around 80\% can achieve reasonable performance in our tested scenarios, a more efficient discovering strategy is to be explored.
+Other directions for future work include the exploration of adaptive decoupling strategies, and integrating modality decoupling in unified foundation models with more than two modalities.